-The Trust aims to promote awareness of the Lake Ōhau area’s unique biodiversity, and the need to preserve it.
+The Trust aims to promote awareness of the Lake Ōhau area’s unique biodiversity, and undertakes projects to protect, restore and enhance it.

 The Trust has a large number of supporters who volunteer their time and effort to remove wilding trees, plant native plants to enhance biodiversity and habitats and undertaken possum control.
 Others support with their knowledge and by undertaking the administration of the Trust.

 Trustees are determined to protect and preserve the unique Ōhau Area.